torgeiba/torgeiba.github.io/_posts/2022-09-10-polynomial-interpolation.md

 where the order of $A$ and $B$ is reversed.
 Here, the associated parameter values of are changed, but the image of the function is unchanged.
 The parametrizations are related by $s = 1 - t$.
 Other parametrizations can be given by scaling and translating $t$.

+### Linear and affine

+The function $X(t)$ is a line through $A$ and $B$ and is often referred to as *linear interpolation*, or *lerp* for short, especially in computer graphics and animation fields.
+The function itself is technically not linear, but *affine* because of the constant term in the expression.
+For real valued functions this is the same as the difference between $f(x) = ax$ and $f(x) = ax + b$, where the former function is linear and the latter function is affine.
+Linear functions are special cases of affine functions with the constant term set to zero, while affine functions can be represented as linear function in one extra variable, say $y$ with the additional constraint that the variables sum to one. e.g.

+$$f(x) = ax + by$$

+and

+$$ x + y = 1$$

+so that we can solve for $y$ to find that $y = 1 - x$ and retrieve the familiar form of the affine function

+$$f(x) = ax + b(1-x) $$

+The same is also true for vector valued linear and affine functions, and analogously for multilinear and multiaffine functions.

+## More points

+If we want to parametrically interpolate more than two points, we can no longer use just one line, unless the points happen to be colinear.
+We can either break the interpolating function into linear pieces, giving a piecewise defined function consisting of line segments between each pair of neighbouring points in the sequence, or, we can interpolate the points by a curve.
+The curve can be made out of various classes of functions, for example polynomials, rational functions, or trigonometric functions.
+Each approach have advantages and disadvantages.
+Combining the piecewise approach with smooth functions gives rise to various *spline* techniques, most commonly polynomial splines.

+## Polynomial interpolation

+In order for a polynomial function to interpolate a set of points, the polynomial must in general be of degree one less than the number of points we wish to interpolate.
+E.g linear (degree one) to interpolate two points, and cubic (degree three) to interpolate four points.
+Keep in mind that in degenerate cases, the interpolating polynomial has lower degree than the number of points.
+For example if all points coincide, then the interpolating polynomial is just a constant.
+If they are colinear, then the polynomial is degree one, and if they all lie on a parabola, then the polynomial is quadratic.
+But we can always interpolate $N$ points with a degree $d = N-1$ polynomial if we include the lower degree polynomials as special cases of the degree $d$ polynomials.

+Polynomials can be represented in various different bases, as linear combinations of basis polynomials, but in general the interpolating polynomials of a set of points is *unique*.
+The various interpolating polynomials are just the same polynomial expressed in different bases, e.g. Lagrange interpolation, Newton interpolation, etc.